The following forms should be completed and returned to the school when making an application other than at first time

 Gypsy, Roma, Traveller: We regard Gypsy, Roma and Traveller pupils who move into the catchment of the school as ordinarily resident in that area when considering applications for a school place.

 4. Details of the catchment area can be obtained from the school or from www.suffolk.gov.uk/catchmentmaps or from the Admissions Team at 0345 600 0981 (local number).
 Living within a school’s catchment area is no longer an absolute guarantee that a place is available at your catchment school.

 5. Families in this context means both parent and siblings.
 A parent is any person who has parental responsibility for or is the legal guardian of the child.
 Where admission arrangements refer to ‘parents’ attendance at church’ it is sufficient for just one parent to attend.
 ‘Family members’ includes only parents, as defined above, and siblings.

-6a This is not compulsory, unless applying on religious grounds when it does provide helpful information allowing the governors to fulfil their obligations as the admissions authority.
+6a This is not compulsory, but if applying on religious grounds it does provide helpful information allowing the governors to fulfil their obligations as the admissions authority.
 The SIF alone does not constitute a valid application for a place at the school.
 The CAF is the only acceptable application for a place at this school.

 7 Parents should indicate that they wish their application to be considered under this category.